-- A. The aims of this women's forum shall be: - to encourage and support women members to play a full and active part in all the Party's activities, particularly through facilitating training, networking and mentoring, and encouraging women to run for elected office - to build links with women in the community, through contact with community organisations and individual women, consultation, campaigning and joint working - iii. to encourage women to join the Party and to ensure that new women members are welcomed - iv. to ensure that women's voices are heard in the Party, through monitoring women's involvement in activities, and feeding women's concerns to the Party and to policy makers - v. to work jointly with Labour women in neighbouring constituencies in the delivery of the above aims.
+- 1. To ensure that women's voices are heard in the Party, through monitoring women's involvement in activities, and shaping the women's agenda and contributing to policy making. - 2.
+To encourage and support women members to play a full and active part in all the Party's activities, - 3.
+To build links with women in the community, through contact with trade unions, community organisations and individual women, consultation, campaigning and joint working. - 4.
+To encourage women to join the Party and to ensure that new women members are welcomed. - 5.
+To work jointly with Labour women in neighbouring CLPs in the delivery of the above aims.